+- Step 2 Select Camera to configure.

-Step 3 Edit parameters as your desire.
+- Step 3 Edit parameters as your desire.

-Step 4 Optionally, select the camera in Copy to dropdown list and click Copy to copy the current settings to the selected camera.
+- Step 4 Optionally, select the camera in Copy to dropdown list and click Copy to copy the current settings to the selected camera.

 6.1.2 Set Image Parameters